awslabs/s3-connector-for-pytorch/s3torchbenchmarking/README.md

 ## Getting Started

-The benchmarking code is available within the `s3torchbenchmarking`.
-First navigate into the directory:
+The benchmarking code is available within the `src/s3torchbenchmarking` module.
+First, from here, navigate into the
+directory:

-    cd s3torchbenchmkaring
+    cd src/s3torchbenchmarking

-The tests can be run locally, or you can launch an EC2 instance with a GPU(we used a [g5.2xlarge](https://aws.amazon.com/ec2/instance-types/g5/)), choosing the [AWS Deep Learning AMI GPU PyTorch 2.0.1 (Amazon Linux 2)](https://aws.amazon.com/releasenotes/aws-deep-learning-ami-gpu-pytorch-2-0-amazon-linux-2/) as your AMI.
+The tests can be run locally, or you can launch an EC2 instance with a GPU (we used a [g5.2xlarge](https://aws.amazon.com/ec2/instance-types/g5/)), choosing the [AWS Deep Learning AMI GPU PyTorch 2.0.1 (Amazon Linux 2)](https://aws.amazon.com/releasenotes/aws-deep-learning-ami-gpu-pytorch-2-0-amazon-linux-2/) as your AMI.
 Activate the venv within this machine by running:

     source activate pytorch

-If running locally you can optionally configure a Python virtualenv:
+If running locally you can optionally configure a Python venv:

     python -m venv <ENV-NAME>
     source <PATH-TO-VENV>/bin/activate